Skip to content

 Alzheimer's disease and dementia treatment available online today

-Request treatment for Alzheimer's disease and dementia online from our trusted, board-certified doctors and find relief from symptoms today.
+Request treatment for Alzheimer's disease and dementia online from our trusted, board-certified primary care doctors and find relief from symptoms today.
 Get a new prescription to treat Alzheimer's disease or refill an existing prescription today.*

-Same-day appointments to evaluate Alzheimer's symptoms
+Manage Alzheimer's symptoms Same-day appointments to evaluate Alzheimer's symptoms Receive personalized Alzheimer's treatment

 *Prescriptions are provided at the doctor’s discretion.
 While there is no cure for Alzheimer's disease or dementia, doctors can still provide a medical consultation regarding dementia symptoms.
-PlushCare doctors cannot treat all cases of Alzheimer's disease and dementia.
-Our primary care physicians can conduct an initial evaluation of your symptoms, but may need to refer you to a specialist or for in-person treatment.
+PlushCare doctors cannot diagnose or treat all cases of Alzheimer's disease and dementia.
+Our primary care physicians can conduct an initial evaluation of your symptoms, but may need to refer you to a specialist or for in-person diagnosis and treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about Alzheimer's disease and dementia